menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. Select the subnet for which you want to view the utilization history.

-2. Right-click and, from the shortcut menu, select View Address Utilization.
-The Address Utilization window displays.
+2. Right-click and, from the shortcut menu, select :guilabel:`View Address Utilization`.
+The *Address Utilization* window displays.

 .. image:: ../../images/console-ipam-utilization-history.png
   :width: 80%